maboehm/hyperledger_shipment-container_app/README.md

 ### Demonstrated Functions of the IBM Watson IoT Platform
 The following features of the IBM Watson IoT Platform get demonstrated through this demo:
-1. connecting IoT devices to the platform
+1. Connecting IoT devices to the platform
-2. sending data from an IoT device to the platform
+2. Sending data from an IoT device to the platform
-3. connecting third-party apps (like a dashboard) to the platform to process the IoT data
+3. Connecting third-party apps (like a dashboard) to the platform to process the IoT data
-4. sending a command to an IoT device via the platform
+4. Sending a command to an IoT device via the platform
-5. the concept behind edge analytics
+5. The concept behind edge analytics
-6. connecting a Cloudant DB via the extensions to the platform in order to archive all the IoT data
+6. Connecting a Cloudant DB via the extensions to the platform in order to archive all the IoT data
-7. the high flexibility of the platform since most of the functionality can be accessed via APIs
+7. The High flexibility of the platform since most of the functionality can be accessed via APIs
-8. how easy it is to build an IoT PoC using the platform
+8. How easy it is to build an IoT PoC using the platform

 ### Implemented Functionality
 The following features are currently implemented: